Construction information and updates

 As safety of the community is paramount, the existing breakwaters are fenced off and no longer accessible for public access or fishing.
 Access to the current harbour and boat ramp has been maintained.

-Breakwater construction commenced in April 2021 and is expected to be complete by mid-late 2022.
+Breakwater construction commenced in April 2021 and is expected to be complete by early 2023.

 All works will be carried out between the hours of 7am to 6pm, Monday to Saturday.
 This includes movement of trucks to and from the sites.
 In the unlikely event that work needs to take place outside of these hours, we will inform the community in advance of these changes.